naoshibaikyu/superbuddn/epilogues/incorrect3.md

 Selena: No promises! ❤️

-Scruffy: Why not both?
+Scruffy Happy: Why not both?
 Get creative!

 Selena: Wonderful suggestion, thank you.